-The process of preparing this report consisted of a desk-based examination of the literature during 2017, consultation with relevant experts, sought to give a representative geographical and professional spread, the incorporation of their suggestions and improvements, concluding with the presentation of the final document at an international meeting held in Barcelona in 2018 to confirm a consensus for the conclusions.
+The process of preparing this report consisted of a desk-based examination of the literature during 2017, consultation with relevant experts who were sought to give a representative geographical and professional spread, the incorporation of their suggestions and improvements, concluding with the presentation of the final document at an international meeting hosted by the Museu Agbar de les Aigües in Barcelona in April 2018 to confirm a consensus for the conclusions.

 The study does not introduce new research, serving to draw together as much accessible information as possible on the heritage of this industry to facilitate the evaluation and comparison of different properties.
-This may be useful for assessing sites put forward for inscription on the World Heritage list by UNESCO.
-It does not recommend any specific places, intending rather to help characterise those features of this class of cultural heritage which ought to be taken into consideration in an assessment of Outstanding Universal Value.
+This may be useful for assessing sites put forward for inscription on the World Heritage List by UNESCO.
+It does not recommend any specific places, intending rather to help characterize those features of this class of cultural heritage which ought to be taken into consideration in an assessment of Outstanding Universal Value.
 Among the places included in the discussion or presented as case studies are properties already inscribed on the World Heritage List as well as on national Tentative Lists.
 They serve to illustrate the theme and their inclusion is not intended as an indication of their potential as World Heritage sites.